top of page

 Daniel Wiley

-"As we count down the weeks to opening night, I invite you to join us for a season filled with color, energy, and imagination; from Fire & Fjord to the magic of Harry Potter, join us for a host of unique and memorable concert experiences.
+I invite you to join us for a season filled with color, energy, and imagination; from Fire & Fjord to the magic of Harry Potter, join us for a host of unique and memorable concert experiences.

-The music is ready, all it needs is you!"
+The music is ready, all it needs is you!

 Daniel Wiley, Music Director